-Make sure that the learner can pause, stop or hide any moving, blinking, scrolling or auto-updating information.
+Make sure that learners can pause, stop or hide any moving, blinking, scrolling or auto-updating information such as animations, silent videos, scrolling text etc .

 How do I comply?